ethereum/execution-specs/docs/getting_started/quick_start.md

 # Quick Start

-!!! info "Deployed forks vs forks under active development"
+!!! info "Testing features under active development"
-    The EVM features under test must be implemented in the `evm` tool and `solc` executables that are used by execution-spec-tests.
-The following installs stable versions of these tools.
+    The EVM features under test must be implemented in the `evm` tool and `solc` executables that are used by the execution-spec-tests framework.
+The following guide installs stable versions of these tools.

     To test features under active development, start with this base configuration and then follow the steps in [executing tests for features under development](./executing_tests_dev_fork.md).